jskDr/mab_pytorch/README.md

 # mab_pytorch
-Multi-armed bandits implemented by PyTorch
+## Multi-armed bandits implemented by PyTorch
+Simple policies are compared such as Random and Greedy policies.